Bobbyztz/chinawords/app/food/components/fileTree.md

 ## Files

 - **FoodImageWall.tsx** - Main component for displaying food images.
-It handles image uploads (generating unique filenames using UUIDs to prevent conflicts), manages image display state, and provides filtering by the eight major Chinese cuisine styles (八大菜系)
+It handles multiple image uploads (generating unique filenames using UUIDs to prevent conflicts), manages image display state, and provides filtering by the eight major Chinese cuisine styles (八大菜系)
+- **ImageUploadModal.tsx** - Modal component for uploading multiple food images (up to 9 images) with a shared AI prompt and alt text.
+Features a nine-grid layout for image preview and drag-and-drop functionality
 - **FoodImageCard.tsx** - Reusable component for displaying individual food images with styling and hover effects
 - **FoodImageGrid.tsx** - Component that renders the grid of food images using the FoodImageCard component
 - **FoodImageStyles.tsx** - Component containing all the CSS styles for the food image display